emeinhart/policies/iHelpU.Tech Terms of Service.md

 Meinhart Solutions LLC reserves the right to refuse business to any client for any reason pursuant to the Civil Rights Act of 1964.
 We are happy to work with you to help with your technology needs.
 We ask that you respect our staff and facilities in return.
 As a family friendly company, we ask that customers refrain from swearing on the premise.
 You will be asked to leave if you display poor public behavior.

+## We're allowed to work on your device

+You are authorizing Meinhart Solutions LLC dba iHelpU.Tech to repair

 ## Recording On Premise

 Recordings of technicians, repairs, devices, inventory, and our premises is forbidden without the express written consent of Meinhart Solutions LLC.
 A recording is defined as a video or audio stream that is saved to a device, or a video or audio stream that is uploaded to an online service.
 Live streams of video or audio to any service or device are prohibited.
 Meinhart Solutions LLC will confiscate any offending devices until there is sufficient evidence that the unauthorized recordings are deleted.
 We will escort unauthorized parties off of the premise upon noticing the offense.